 Alfred Binet, in contrast, believed intelligence was a median average of dissimilar abilities, not a unitary entity with specific, identifiable properties.

 Over the course of my life I have heard different things about intelligence.
 I’ve heard a couple of times that we are all equally intelligent beings.
 Then again, we all have heard typical phrases such as “He is more intelligent than you”, or “she must be really intelligent”.
-These usually refer to the fact that an individual may have a higher or lower level of IQ, which after all is just a figure of determining capacity based on results.
+These usually refer to the fact that an individual may have a higher or lower level of IQ, which after all is just a number that attempts to describe our level of intelligence.

-What really got me going about looking for information on brain use was the memory of people telling me that we use different percentages of our brain.
+What really got me interested in researching brain usage and intelligence was my memories of people telling me that we use different percentages of our brain.
 Then in school I was taught that the several sections of our brain process different functions.
 How then can we use only a fraction of it if studies have been performed that claim that we do use different parts at the same time?

 I have a theory

 It is not that we do not fully use our brain.
 I believe, instead, that it is the capacity of interpreting messages that varies.
-We may be able to interpret more signals as we train our brain to do so, therefore increasing our ability to integrate more thoughts together, reason them, and process more results, in a faster and more accurate manner.
+We may be able to interpret more signals as we train our brain to do so, therefore increasing our ability to integrate more thoughts together, invoking reason, and processing the results in a faster and more accurate manner.

 Clearly we use different sections of our brain to process different signals.
 Your innate reaction to things such as getting burned is processed in one area.
 Memories are stored in another area.
 Likewise, vision is also computed by another section of your brain.
-However, some people manage to understand things faster than others, just as some people are better with creative issues than others.
-We have Math geeks, Computer wizards, Programming geniuses, Scientists, Artists, etc. All of them have a certain facility for some areas.
+However, some people manage to understand things faster than others, some people have much faster reactions (like certain CS:GO players I know), just as some people are more creative or intuitive than others.
+We have math geeks, computer wizards, programming geniuses, scientists, artists, etc. All of them have a certain facility and greater processing power for their respective areas.

 I believe the clue to this lies in the speed, the accuracy, and the depth of the processing of signals from each area of the brain.